ian-fisher-developer/qt-qml/README.md

 Many new projects (outside my employer) implement GUIs with the QtQML/QtQuick modules.
 They support more dynamic visuals, good for the desktop and especially suited to other environments such as browsers and mobile devices.

-These are my personal investigations of QML, Quick, and CMake, learning by hand crafting small, tested applications to run on the desktop and in a browser.
+These are my personal investigations of QML, Quick, and CMake, learning by hand-crafting small, tested applications to run on the desktop and in a browser.

 ## Exercises